 Thomann DNA

-But even though it's not written down officially, that's what you can observe at Thomann:
+Even if you might not yet be working with us, that's what you can observe at Thomann:

 If you want some more insights on how we got there, we recommend this article on our Thomann blog about Hans Thomann's 60th birthday.